diegodorado/atom-live-emojing/README.md

   "anything else" => "feel:1"
 ```

 The default mapping should work for starting.
-It uses SuperDirt default samples.
+It uses *SuperDirt-Samples*.

 The `emojis.json` is being watched for changes so you can edit it as you play, although you will has to re-evaluate the tidal code to hear the difference.